-Read about the different routes associate/assistant practitioners (APs) have taken to become fully qualified SLTs – apprenticeship, master’s and undergraduate degrees.
+Read about the different routes speech and language therapy support workers have taken to become fully qualified SLTs – apprenticeship, master’s and undergraduate degrees.

 Master’s route – Alice’s story

 I decided to train as an SLT because although I thoroughly enjoyed my assistant role, I wanted to gain further knowledge to understand more about the profession.
 I had learnt so much in my therapy role, but felt I was ready to take the next step to understand more about the reasons behind the assessments and interventions I was observing and contributing to.

 I had enjoyed studying during my undergraduate degree, however I felt I lost motivation towards the end of the course as I did not have a clear job role in mind.
 Having now worked alongside SLTs, I felt motivated to begin studying again towards a career path I am enthusiastic to be following!

 I am training through the MSc course at City, University of London.
 During this course, we have placements throughout the two years, with a mix of adults and paediatrics.
 This year, we have a hybrid structure of teaching where we learn both face-to-face and through online lectures.
 We also follow a flipped method of teaching, in which we watch pre-recorded lectures along with notes before our lecture and then have a consolidation live lecture to ask any questions from the given material.